 Combining reconstructive and cosmetic procedures at the final surgery lessens total time under anesthesia, limits the recovery period, and enables the very best aesthetic results of both the breasts and the tummy or inner thigh!
 In benevolence to our patients, we usually offer a discount on cosmetic procedure fees when they are added to their final breast reconstruction procedure.
 Please contact our Patient Coordinator Mary Pasache in our office to discuss applicable cosmetic fees.

-Our patients travel from far and wide for our expertise in breast reconstruction and Microsurgery.
+Patients often travel for breast reconstruction and Microsurgery at our practice.
 Women seeking free flap and perforator breast reconstruction come from other regions of the United States and sometimes other parts of the world.

 Our patients recognize that specialized breast reconstruction is not offered in every city or state; they travel to San Francisco to receive superior attention and care.
 Please see our Online Reviews section to hear about our breast reconstruction patients’ experiences in their own words.